On the role of clustering in Personalized PageRank estimation: Introduction

 \item In Section \ref{secManyPair}, we use \texttt{FW-BW-MCMC} as a primitive to estimate PPR for many pairs, proposing methods that accelerate the naive scheme of separately sampling random walks for each source and separately running DP for each target.
 For the sources, we show the forward DP allows random walk samples to be shared, decreasing the number of samples required.
 For the targets, we define a new iterative update for the backward DP, which eliminates repeated computations that may occur when treating each target separately.
 Using these ideas, we devise an algorithm with accuracy guarantees on each scalar estimate, and two algorithms with accuracy guarantees on the matrix containing all estimates.
 Across a diverse set of graphs, our methods are roughly 1.1 to 9.3 times faster than baseline methods (Fig.\ \ref{figIntroAlgos}).

 \item We show analytically in Section \ref{secManyPair} and empirically in Section \ref{secExperiments} that the accelerations offered by our algorithms are most significant when the sources and targets are each clustered together in the graph, i.e.\ PPR estimation is ``easier'' when clustering occurs.
 For example, our algorithms typically accelerate baseline methods by factors of 3-4 when clustering occurs (Fig.\ \ref{figIntroAlgos}).
-More specifically, we prove the number of random walks for the sources and the number of DP iterations for the targets scale with quantities that describe clustering among the sources and targets, respectively; we find empirically that these quantities scale with a more traditional clustering quantity, conductance (Fig.\ \ref{figIntroClustQuant}).
+More specifically, we prove the number of random walks for the sources and the number of DP iterations for the targets scale with quantities that describe clustering among the sources and targets, respectively; we find empirically that these clustering quantities scale with a more traditional clustering quantity, conductance (Fig.\ \ref{figIntroClustQuant}).
+Also, while these clustering quantities are difficult to analyze in general, we provide analytical results for the stochastic block model, the prototypical model for networks with community structure.

 \item Finally, in Section \ref{secDistributed}, we demonstrate an application of our results, showing that our findings can be used to devise efficient algorithms when estimating PPR in a distributed setting.
 Specifically, we show that quantities computed during the forward DP can be used to predict the random walk sampling time for different assignments of tasks to machines, and we propose a natural but heuristic method to compute an assignment that (locally) minimizes this time.
 At a high level, our method ``learns'' the clustering structure present at runtime; empirically, this learning is quite successful, in the sense that our method performs nearly as well as an oracle method that knows the clustering structure \textit{a priori} (Fig.\ \ref{figIntroDist}). \end{enumerate} The remainder of the paper is organized as follows.
 We begin with preliminaries and related work in Sections \ref{secPrelim} and \ref{secRelated}, respectively.
 Sections \ref{secSinglePairDescription}-\ref{secDistributed} follow the outline above.
 We close in Section \ref{secConclusions}.